congphase/less-simple-fer-dl/README.md

 # dl-end-term
+## The members: Dung, Nhat, Tam, and Pha
 ## Project summarization:
 ### Update from the Basic Machine Learning project
 - Apply DL in solving Facial Expression Recognition problem